BCC Director General Adam Marshall comments on the government’s Skills for Jobs White Paper.

 From 26 May, employers across the UK with fewer than 250 employees can claim for Coronavirus-related Statutory Sick Pay (SSP).
 Tax agents are also able to make claims on their behalf.
 The repayment will cover up to two weeks of the applicable rate of SSP.
 See more information on eligibility and how to make a claim here.

-The Self-employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.
-The scheme will provide a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £2,500 per month.
-Applications are now open.
-Check if you are eligible for the scheme here.
+The Self-employment Income Support Scheme (SEISS) will provide grant support to self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.

 The UK government has published a list of the rules that have been temporarily relaxed to make it easier for businesses to continue working through the disruption caused by Coronavirus.